Ansbach: History

 According to folklore, towards the end of the 7th century a group of Franconian peasants and their families went up into the wilderness to found a new settlement.
 Their leader Onold led them to an area called the "Rezattal" (Rezat valley).
 This is where they founded the "Urhöfe" (meaning the first farms: Knollenhof, Voggenhof and Rabenhof).
 Gradually more settlers, such as the "Winden-Tribe" came, and the farms grew into a small village.
-Many villages around Ansbach were founded by the "Winden" during that period (even today, their settlements can easily identified by their names, like Meinhardszwinden, Dautenwinden or Brodswinden).
+Many villages around Ansbach were founded by the "Winden" during that period (even today, their settlements can easily identified by their names, like Meinhardswinden, Dautenwinden or Brodswinden).
 A Benedictine monastery was established there around 748 by the Frankish noble St Gumbertus.
 The adjoining village of Onoltesbach was first noticed as a proper town in 1221.

 The counts of Öttingen ruled over Ansbach until the Hohenzollern burgrave of Nürnberg took over in 1331.
 The Hohenzollerns made Ansbach the seat of their dynasty until their acquisition of the Margraviate of Brandenburg in 1415.
 After the 1440 death of Frederick I, a cadet branch of the family established itself as the margraves of Ansbach.
 George the Pious introduced the Protestant Reformation to Ansbach in 1528, leading to Gumbertus Abbey's secularization in 1563.